 Your doctor will decide if you have a mild or severe case of thrush.
-Mild cases often can be treated at home.
-You can eat yogurt and take acidophilus pills, which are sold over the counter.
-These help balance the good and bad germs in your mouth.
+Even mild cases should be treated by your doctor.
+After treatment, you can try to prevent getting thrush again by eating yogurt and taking acidophilus pills.
+These pills are sold over the counter.
+They help balance the good and bad germs in your mouth.
 Replace your toothbrush to avoid bad germs.
 If you have diabetes, you’ll need to lower your blood sugar level.

 Severe cases require prescription antifungal treatment, such as:

 The same is true for newborns.
-Mild cases of thrush resolve on their own.
-However, if you have a yeast infection on your nipples while breastfeeding, you will need treatment.
+Mild cases of thrush may resolve on their own, but your doctor will help you decide if that’s an option in your case.
+If you have a yeast infection on your nipples while breastfeeding, you also will need treatment.
 The doctor can prescribe an antifungal cream to apply.
 If you don’t treat the infection, you can continue to pass it to your baby.
-More severe cases of newborn thrush can be treated with prescription antifungal medicine.
+Most cases of newborn thrush are treated with prescription antifungal medicine.
 Often, these are drops that you apply to your baby’s tongue and mouth.